 Growing your wealth slowly and surely requires patience, skill and most obviously, money.
 Saving and investing go hand in hand, and the patience and foresight learned from saving proves to be invaluable when starting out as an investor.
-As a budding investor you will be presented with an enormous amount of opportunities to invest your money and eventually (hopefully) you will build a portfolio of differing assets to suit your investing style.
+As a budding investor you will be presented with an enormous amount of opportunities to invest your money and eventually (hopefully) you will build a portfolio of differing assets to suit your investing style, for example, you could look to buy virgin galactic shares or similar company shares should you be interested in the aviation sector and feel like it could return you profitable results.
 But where to start?
 What if your bank account WAS your investment?
 Enter the online savings account, a perfect introduction to investing.

 A range of banks and financial institutions vie for your money with feature packed bank accounts and enticing introductory rates.
 I like the online savings account offered by Newcastle Permanent.
 These accounts are designed for practicality, using your EFTPOS card daily is no problem and you can enjoy online shopping safely and easily.

 These accounts are great for spending money, but we are trying to save and grow our money.
 An online savings account is different, it forgoes purchasing functionality and does not offer an EFTPOS card or the ability to withdraw cash directly from the account.
 Because these accounts lack traditional features, they cost less to service meaning they offer much better interest rates than a normal everyday account.
 The rate of interest alone should convince you of an online savings accounts investment potential, but there are many other benefits.

 Small initial outlay